 Silver Note is a great dining alternative.
 It is open from 8:00pm nightly and the last sitting is 11:00pm.
 Seating is limited so reservations are essential.
 It’s also worth noting the Helene and Andre do not perform on embarkation day.

 What makes pizzas taste so good in Naples, Italy?
 Is it because of the thin crust or maybe the tomato sauce?
 Now you can decide for yourself at Silvesea’s own Naples-style pizza restaurant which is called Spaccanapoli.

 Traditional Naples-style pizzas are on the menu at Spaccanapoli.
 In fact the al fresco restaurant has it’s own pizza oven and most importantly, an Italian pizza chef.

-Spaccanapoli serves Napolitan classics like Pizza Margarita and Pizza Bufalina as well as traditional favourites including Pizza Diavola with Spicy Italian Sausage and Pizza Fungha Porcini.
+Spaccanapoli serves Napolitan classics like Pizza Margherita and Pizza Bufalina as well as traditional favourites including Pizza Diavola with Spicy Italian Sausage and Pizza Fungha Porcini.
 You can order either small or large sizes – I found the small was perfect for lunch.

 Spaccanapoli is open for lunch and dinner.
 In fact it serves pizzas until 11:00pm.
 The dress code is always casual, even on formal nights.